louiscouston/RBHC/2D/first_run_files/README.md

 Option 2: You also change #cores and/or spectral resolution.
 Do step 1, then go directly to step 4.
 Option 3: You also change #elements in hc.box.
 Do all steps again.

-Output
-Option 1: Userchck routine in hc.usr file defines volume averaged variables that are computed and stored at every time step in successive columns in fort.51.
-The first column shows time.
-Option 2: Variables are saved on the collocation grid used for computations in hc.fld00 files, which are written every time the simulation advances by iotime, which is a parameter that must be set in hc.rea.
-These files can be used for visualization in VisIt.
-To do so, run “visnek hc”, open VisIt and load the hc.nek5000 file.
-Option 3: Primitive variables (u,w,T) can be saved on a custom grid as defined in genhpts.f90.
-To generate the grid, compile genhpts.f90 using “gfortran genhpts.f90” and run the obtained a.out executable using “./a.out”.
-This will create file fort.66, which should be renamed as hc.his.
-As the simulation proceeds, the data is ordered as (t,x,z,u,w,T) and appended to hc.his every time the simulation advances by iohis.

-Analysis
-Currently, the script fort.py can be used to process the fort.51 data; the script clean.sh can be used to split the hc.his data into bulk and side data by running “./clean.sh”; the data_bulk.dat and data_side.dat can then be further analysed using genDAT.py and sideANALYSIS.py.